-For 30 years a women’s health activist and feminist midwife, Karen is currently the National Director of the New Zealand College of Midwives (Inc) and is intimately involved in all aspects of the changes in midwifery in NZ.
-She has served on the Nursing Council of NZ, the Maternity Benefits Tribunal and the External Advisory […]
+Karen is a women’s health activist and feminist midwife.
+In fact, this is what Karen has been doing for the last 30 years!
+She is currently the National Director of the New Zealand College of Midwives (Inc).
+Karen works on all aspects of the changes in midwifery in NZ.
+She has served on the Nursing Council […]

-I completed my registered nurse training in Warrnambool, Victoria, in Jan ’87.
-I then worked primarily in urban and rural/remote Indigenous communities of NT and Qld until I trained as a midwife in Sydney (’91-92).
-I returned to work as a midwife in rural and remote Australian communities, then became interested in health promotion and […]
+I completed my registered nurse training in Warrnambool, Victoria, in January 1987.
+After this I worked primarily in urban and rural/remote Indigenous communities of NT and Qld.
+I did this until I started my training to be a midwife in Sydney (1991-1992).
+Once I qualified I returned to work as a midwife in rural and […]

-Susanne is a Danish midwife with wide experience of working in both western settings and in developing countries.
+Susanne Houd is a Danish midwife with wide experience of working in both western settings and in developing countries.
 As a consultant for the WHO, she has worked on Safe Motherhood projects in African countries.
-Having recently completed revamping the Danish Midwifery Education program, she is currently working with Inuit communities in Greenland where birth has […]
+Susanne has recently finished revamping the Danish Midwifery Education program.
+Now she is working with Inuit communities in Greenland where […]

-Sandy has a broadly based midwifery career, spanning England, Ireland, Scotland and Wales.
-Now appointed. as a Principal Lecturer at in the School of Care Sciences, University of Glamorgan, she continues to play a key role in both education and research, especially in areas of client centred research in the field of midwifery.
-She is […]
+Sandy Kirkman has a broadly based midwifery career which spans England, Ireland, Scotland and Wales.
+She is now the Principal Lecturer at in the School of Care Sciences, University of Glamorgan.
+Here Sandy continues to play a key role in both education and research, especially in areas of client centred research in the field of […]

-Maggie is a home birth midwife, researcher and writer living in the Waikato, New Zealand.
-Her first book “Breech Birth Woman Wise” was published in 1998 and her second “Home Birth Bound: Mending the Broken Weave” in 2000.
-She is a founding member of the New Zealand College of Midwives and established the Midwifery Standards […]
+Maggie Banks is a home birth midwife, researcher and writer living in the Waikato, New Zealand.
+She had her first book “Breech Birth Woman Wise” published in 1998.
+Following this Maggie wrote “Home Birth Bound: Mending the Broken Weave” in 2000.
+She is a founding member of the New Zealand College of Midwives and established […]

-Lynne has been a midwife for 25 years and is a wife, and mother of 3 sons.
-She has worked in the public and private maternity care sectors, established a home birth practice on the Sunshine Coast in QLD, and has been involved in midwifery education programs, both hospital and university-based.
-She helped establish the […]
+Lynne Staff has been a midwife for 25 years and is a wife, and mother of 3 sons.
+She has worked in both the public and private maternity care sectors.
+In fact, Lynne established a home birth practice on the Sunshine Coast in QLD.
+She has worked in midwifery education programs, both hospital and university-based. […]

-As an independent midwife Beatrijs plays a leading role not only in the development of midwifery and modern obstetrics in the Netherlands, but also in the preservation of the Dutch birth system.
+Beatrijs Smulders is an independent midwife.
+Beatrijs plays a leading role not only in the development of midwifery and modern obstetrics in the Netherlands, but also in the preservation of the Dutch birth system.
 She has been a prominent speaker at many national and international conferences and a successful author of several best sellers.

-Pat is well known to Australian midwives for her work in developing ‘midwife-led’ models of care with a primary health care focus, in particular Team Midwifery at Westmead Hospital and St George Hospital in Sydney.
-Pat is currently Professor of Midwifery Practice Development and Research in Sydney South West Area Health Service.
-Pat has been […]
+The majority of Australian midwives will know of Pat Brodie because of her work in developing ‘midwife-led’ models of care with a primary health care focus.
+Indeed, some of her most prominent work was Team Midwifery at Westmead Hospital and St George Hospital in Sydney.
+She is currently Professor of Midwifery Practice Development and Research […]

 Andrea Robertson was a childbirth educator since 1974.
 Having worked as an Occupational Therapist in both Australia and New York, following the birth of her two children she became active in consumer maternity groups.
 As National President of Parents Centres Australia from 1978-1984, she orchestrated many campaigns for the improvement of maternity services in Australia, […]